DarrellS0352/Combined-Guided-Topic-Modeling-Based-and-Aspect-Based-Sentiment-Analysis-For-Book-User-Reviews/README.md

   + X-axis represents the number of times the aspect was mentioned by reviewers
 + The elements of writing and books provided by the seed keywords give decent metrics that can be observed for most books
 + This plot can inform a potentional consumer regarding meta-information on how others liked the writing/author and also gives an idea of the weight of those sentiments (bar length/color saturation)
-### Neural Topic Modeling-Based Sentiment Analysis
+### Guided Topic Modeling-Based Sentiment Analysis
 + Provides meta and content focused sentiments
   + Possible to have topics similar to previously shown aspects but also produced content-based topics
   + For example: